Inference in Functional Linear Quantile Regression: Simulation

 \subsection{Sparse design}

 Next, we study the performance of the adjusted Wald testing procedure when the functional covariate is observed sparsely and with measurement error.
-In this regard we set an overall grid of 101 equispaced points in $[0,1]$ and consider two settings.
-First, for each $i$ we randomly generate $m_i=50$ time points to form $t_{i1}, \ldots, t_{im_i}$ - we call this setting `moderately sparse' sampling design.
-Second, for each $i$ we randomly generate $m_i=10$ time points to form $t_{i1}, \ldots, t_{im_i}$ - we call this setting `sparse' design.
-The generation of the true functional covariate and the observed covariate, as well as of the observed response follows as described in the previous section.
+We set an overall grid of 101 equispaced points in $[0,1]$ and consider two settings: a `moderately sparse' sampling design with $m_i=50$ randomly generated time points to form $t_{i1}, \ldots, t_{im_i}$ for each $i$, and a `highly sparse' design with $m_i=10$.
+Other aspects of the data generating process follow the dense design described in the previous section.
 We use the adjusted Wald test which relies on sparse fPCA techniques, that estimate the fPC scores $\xi_{ik}$'s using conditional expectation proposed by~\cite{Yao+a:05}.
 When the sampling design of the functional covariate is sparse, there are no obvious reasonable alternative approaches to compare.
 Thus in this section we only discuss the performance of the proposed Wald-type procedure.

-Table~\ref{table:sparse.type.I} shows the empirical Type I error when the noise level equals to $\sigma=1$.
-They show excellent performance of the adjusted Wald test in maintaining the nominal levels when the sample size is moderately large ($n=1000$ or larger) for both moderately sparse and sparse sampling design of the functional covariate.
-Figure~\ref{figure:power.sparse} shows the power of the adjusted Wald test for moderately sparse and highly sparse designs for $\sigma=1$.
+Table~\ref{table:sparse.type.I} shows the empirical Type I error when the noise level $\sigma=1$.
+They show excellent performance of the adjusted Wald test in maintaining the nominal levels for moderately large sample size ($n=1000$ or larger) under both moderately sparse and sparse sampling design of the functional covariate.
+Fig.~\ref{figure:power.sparse} shows the power of the adjusted Wald test for moderately sparse and highly sparse designs for $\sigma=1$.
 It indicates that the sparsity of the functional covariates slightly affects the proposed functional Wald-type procedure, as expected.
 Nevertheless the adjusted Wald test continues to display excellent performance.
-The results are similar for low level of measurement error and for brevity are not included here.
+The results are similar for low level of measurement error and for brevity are omitted here.